Skip to main content

 Seated half-length in a black suit on a dark background.

-William Weir studied medicine at the University of Glasgow and became a member of the Faculty of Physicians and Surgeons of Glasgow in 1816.
-He graduate MD from the University of Glasgow in 1829.
+William Weir studied medicine at the University of Glasgow and became a licentiate of the Faculty of Physicians and Surgeons of Glasgow in 1814, going on to become a Fellow in 1816.
+He graduated MD from the University of Glasgow in 1829.

 Creator